Pitching by position players: Restriction

 MLB announced a new collective bargaining agreement (CBA) with the Major League Baseball Players Association (MLBPA) in 2019, intended to be effective in the 2020 season, that included restrictions on position players pitching.
 Each team designates players as either "position players" or "pitchers" before the start of the season, and that designation cannot be changed during the season.
-Only players who are designated as pitchers are allowed to pitch in any regular-season or postseason game, with three exceptions: either team is ahead by 6 or more runs, the game is in extra innings, or a player has earned the status of "two-way player" per the MLB definition.
+Under the 2019 agreement, only players who were designated as pitchers were allowed to pitch in any regular-season or postseason game, with three exceptions: either team was ahead by 6 or more runs, the game was in extra innings, or a player had earned the status of "two-way player" per the MLB definition.

 Due to the impact of the COVID-19 pandemic on baseball, MLB did not implement the restriction during the shortened 2020 season.
 It was also waived for all of the 2021 season, and for part of the 2022 season.

-Starting in the 2023 Major League Baseball season, position players will be restricted to pitch only in situations where their team is leading by 10 or more runs in the 9th inning, their team is losing by 8 or more runs at any time, or the game is in extra innings.
+Starting in the 2023 Major League Baseball season, position players are restricted to pitch only in situations where their team is leading by 10 or more runs in the 9th inning, their team is losing by 8 or more runs at any time, or the game is in extra innings.